AlexWatson1212/embracing-authenticity/_posts/2025-10-29-running-for-regulation.md

 It’s not about being the fittest runner.
 It’s about being able to return to my life regulated, present, and ready.
 Sometimes that’s all I need.

-Would you like me to also add a little closing reflection line — like a compass point to remind you next time you feel the “bubble” rising?